ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 #### How to run test suite

-To run the test suite locally playwright and dotnet8 needs to be installed.
+To run the test suite locally playwright and dotnet 8 needs to be installed.
 To install playwright, make sure powershell is installed.

 - [_How to install powershell_](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4)
 - [_How to install dotnet_](https://learn.microsoft.com/en-us/dotnet/core/install/)